Demographics of Tajikistan: Languages

-Several dialects of Persian (Central Asian dialects of Persian) are spoken in Tajikistan and it is one of the two official languages of Tajikistan (officially referred to as Tajik).
-Russian is the official interethnic language and is widely used in both government and business.
-The different ethnic minorities speak different languages, for instance Uzbek, Turkmen, Kyrgyz and Khowar.
-In the Gorno-Badakhshan Autonomous Province, Shughni as well as other Pamir languages are spoken.
+Several dialects of Persian (Central Asian dialects of Persian) are spoken in Tajikistan, and Persian is one of the two official languages of the country (officially referred to as Tajik).
+Russian is the official inter-ethnic language and is widely used in both government and business.
+The different ethnic minorities speak various languages, including Uzbek, Turkmen, Kyrgyz, and Khowar.
+In the Gorno-Badakhshan Autonomous Province, Shughni, as well as other Pamir languages, are spoken.
 In the northern Yaghnob valley, the Yaghnobi language is still spoken.